 Or contact your usual investment broker

-Over the month, the Company’s net asset value total return was -1.3% and this compares with the return from the FTSE All-Share 5% Capped Index of -0.2%.
+Over the month, the Company’s net asset value total return rose 5.1% which was ahead of the 4.3% increase in the FTSE All-Share 5% Capped Index.

 The Company is an investment trust and therefore its shares are not subject to the Financial Conduct Authority's rules relating to the restrictions on the retail distribution of unregulated collective investment schemes and close substitutes which came into effect on 1 January 2014.
 The Company conducts its affairs so that its shares can be recommended by Financial Advisers to ordinary retail investors in accordance with the Financial Conduct Authority's rules relating to non-mainstream investment products and intends to continue to do so.

 Share price (Units)

 Past performance is not a guide to future results.
 The value of investments can go down as well as up.